Oil and gas exploration

 AI has applications throughout much of the value chain, for example in learning and forecasting the production of an oil field - key for decision making, in assisting in data collection and analysis, and in proposing the best options for materials, logistics, etc. Thanks to its use in the optimization of wells, we are now able to predict production in real time with adaptive dynamics models.

-"Through the development of mathematical algorithms, it's now possible to take into account market uncertainty and strengthen our decision-making processes."
+"Through the development of mathematical algorithms, it's now possible to take into account market uncertainty and strengthen."

-"Working in collaboration with other research centers allows us to achieve more innovative solutions, which is a win-win for us all."
+"Working in collaboration with other research centers allows us to achieve more innovative solutions."

 Miguel Angel Caja